-Important Scholarship Information: Submission packages are received, starting March 1st, through May 1st - Must be postmarked by May 1st to be accepted - Selected Applicants will be interviewed starting in April through the end of May, recipients of the scholarship are awarded in June.
+Important Scholarship Information: Submission packages are received, starting March 10th, through May 10th - Must be postmarked by May 10th to be accepted - Selected Applicants will be interviewed starting between May 15th through the end of May, recipients of the scholarship are awarded in June.

 To be eligible for this award the local San Diego applicants must:

 Have a Grade Point Average (G.P.A.) of 3.0 or better on a 4.0 scale;